 - Artwork has a label affixed to the back with the student's Name, Address, Phone Number, Title, Medium, Congressmember's name, State and District.

-All artwork must be received no later than Wednesday, April 24, 2019.
-It should be mailed to or dropped off at:
+All artwork must be received no later than Friday, April 30, 2021.
+It should be emailed to (no larger than 2MB): ArtCompetitionWA08@mail.house.gov

 - The art must be submitted by a high school student who lives in the 8th Congressional District;

 - The art must be original in concept, design, and execution;